Jumpol Adulkittiporn

-Jumpol Adulkittiporn (จุมพล อดุลกิตติพร; born 20 January 1991), nicknamed Off (ออฟ), is a Thai actor, model and host.
-He is known for his starring roles in Theory of Love (2019), Not Me (2021–2022), and Astrophile (2022) for which he has received Asian Academy Creative: National Winner 2022 Award in the Best Supporting Actor category.
-He has since starred in Senior Secret Love: Puppy Honey (2016–2017).
+Jumpol Adulkittiporn (จุมพล อดุลกิตติพร; born 20 January 1991), nicknamed Off (ออฟ), is a Thai actor and host.
+He is best known for his starring roles in Theory of Love (2019), Not Me (2021–2022), and Astrophile (2022) for which he was the national winner of the Best Actor in a Supporting Role category for Thailand at the 2022 Asian Academy Creative Awards.

 Early life and education

 Jumpol was born in Bangkok, Thailand.
 He completed his secondary education in Wat Rajabopit School.
 He graduated with a bachelor's degree from the Faculty of Information and Communication Technology in Silpakorn University.

 Career

 Jumpol began working in the entertainment industry as host of the 2013 TV program Five Live Fresh.
 After the show, he debuted as an actor with a guest role in the 2013 Thai drama series Hormones, and got his first main role in the 2014 series Room Alone 401-410.

 Jumpol continued working with GMMTV.
-He gained prominence for playing Pick in Senior Secret Love: Puppy Honey (2016) and its respective sequel alongside Atthaphan Phunsawat.
-He later went on to star in the 2019 romantic drama Theory of Love and 2021 action drama Not Me.
+He gained prominence for playing Pick in Senior Secret Love: Puppy Honey (2016) and its respective sequel alongside Atthaphan Phunsawat, with whom he later went on to star in the 2019 romantic drama Theory of Love and 2021 action drama Not Me.

 In 2022, under GMMTV, Jumpol starred in the series Astrophile for which he received "Best Supporting Actor Award".